|Best beginner ski for kids||Rossignol Experience Pro Skis||SEE IT||

 Mogul skis also require an edge that can cut into the snow, so you don’t slide or drift over the bumps.
 From there, it’s about finding a length that supports your speed and skill level.

-Best downhill skis for moguls: Rossignol Experience 80 CI Men’s Skis
+Best for moguls: Rossignol Experience 80 CA Men’s Skis

 The Rossignol Experience 80 CI Men’s Skis feature a tip and tail that’s slightly flatter than previous models.
 That gives them the responsiveness to cut over and around moguls with good speed.
 Their edge provides the right angle to cut into the mogul without slipping.
 When you keep a tight form and manage your poles, these skis turn well enough to do the hard work for you.